kkruecke/cplus-documentation/notes/variadic-templates.rst

 Defining Recursive Data Structures Using Variadic Class Templates
 -----------------------------------------------------------------

-To better understand variadic class templates, first consider this series of derived structs, where each struct in the hierarchy has a sole data member *tail*
+To better understand variadic class templates, first consider this series of derived structs, where each struct in the hierarchy has a sole data member *tail*:

 .. code-block:: cpp